Geoogolla/enterprise-docs/docs/administrator-guide/faq/how-to-install-chromium-packages.md

  > **NOTE:**
  > * The above-highlighted location doesn’t exist.
 Please create them manually and move the downloaded packages.
- > * If you are using the Bold Reports version below 5.4 or the Azure App Service Environment, install [phantomjs](./../how-to-install-phantomjs-manually/)instead of the chromium package.
+ > * If you are using the Bold Reports version below 5.4 or the Azure App Service Environment, install [phantomjs](./../how-to-install-phantomjs-manually/) instead of the chromium package.